Main Khiladi Tu Anari: Plot

-In the meanwhile, Goli has started seeing Karan as a thorn in his illegal activities and decides to have him killed.
-However, constable Ramlal (also Kader Khan), who is loyal to Karan, spots the assassin and takes the bullet.
+Meanwhile, Goli has started seeing Karan as a thorn in his illegal activities and decides to have him killed.
+However, constable Ramlal, who is loyal to Karan, spots the assassin and takes the bullet.
 Karan is unable to save Ramlal, who dies in his arms making Karan even more determined to get Goli.
-Goli finds out the truth about Basanti, who tells him that Karan has already found some incriminating evidence against him and will be presenting it in the court.
+Goli finds out the truth about Basanti, who tells him that Karan has already found some incriminating evidence against him and will be presenting it in court.
 Goli calls Karan and tells him to hand over the evidence to him in exchange for Basanti's life.
 Deepak meets Goli to give him some films supposedly containing the evidence Goli wanted and tells him to hand over Basanti before Karan comes with the police to arrest him.
 However, Goli reveals to have also kidnapped Karan's sister and sister-in-law, much to Deepak's shock and dismay.
 Karan, who has been hiding with a gun some distance away, starts shooting at Goli and succeeds in gunning down many of his henchmen, while Deepak tries to escape with the three ladies in a car.
-But unfortunately for them, the car breaks down and Karan's location in also revealed, resulting in all of them getting captured.
+Unfortunately for them, the car breaks down and Karan's location is also revealed, resulting in all of them getting captured.
 Goli holds Deepak, Basanti, Karan's sister and sister-in-law hostage and tortures Karan for the evidence.
 Karan pretends to faint and gets into a brutal fight with one of Goli's henchmen (the same one who killed his brother) and ultimately kills him.
 He then opens Deepak's bonds and a huge fight ensues between the duo and Goli and his cronies, which ends with Goli's death at Karan's hands.

 In the end, everyone goes to watch Deepak's new movie.
 Halfway through the movie, Karan realizes that Deepak's dialogue resembles the same things he once himself had said to Deepak and walks away in a huff.
-Outside the hall, he meets Deepak and the two share a smoke with Deepak accidentally setting fire to his own pants but douses it immediately.
-The two friends share a laugh as the film ends and credits roll in.
+Outside the hall, he meets Deepak, and the two share a smoke with Deepak accidentally setting fire to his own pants but douses it immediately.
+The two friends share a laugh as the film ends and the credits roll in.